davenatx/hc_image_ops/README.md

 Below is some helpful SQL for investigating this database:

 This SQL creates an index on the IMG_LENGTH field and orders it in descending order.
-It is necessary because it helps H2 perform order by operations:
+Presently, there does not appear to be a way for Slick 2 to do this:  https://github.com/slick/slick/issues/1035.
+This is necessary because it helps H2 perform order by operations:

 ````
 CREATE INDEX IDX_IMG_LENTH_DESC ON IMAGE_RECORDS(IMG_LENGTH DESC);